mholling/nswtopo/README.markdown

 ## Other Topographic Layers

-These are various layers which are not included in the composite map, but may be useful in other ways or to fill in missing information in the NSW data.
+These are various layers which are not included in the composite map, but may be useful if you are further editing your map (e.g. to correct or supplement information in the NSW data).

 * act-rivers-and-creeks: watercourses, as derived from ACT map servers; not as good as the NSW equivalent
 * act-urban-land: urban land, as derived from ACT map servers